maubanel/UE5-Static-Meshes/lexicon/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

-Lets look at the some terminology and what it means for static meshes (3-D model.
+Lets look at the some terminology and what it means for static meshes (3-D model).

 <br>